Close

 In the below link you can find a description of criteria and the application form.
 The IWSG Executive Committee has appointed an evaluation committee that will judge the applications, and decide which project will be awarded.

-Applications should be submitted by December 1st of each year, and a decision will be made before 1st of May.
+Applications should be submitted by 1st December of each year, and a decision will be made before 1st May the following year.

 Application form IWSG Small Project Grants Call